 Has won 2 Canadian Comedy Awards and an Emmy

-Mike Myers is a successful comedian most known for his work on Saturday Night Live and in various film roles.
+Mike Myers is a successful comedian, most known for his work on Saturday Night Live and in blockbuster film roles.
 Before reaching mainstream fame, Myers spent his time honing his craft in Toronto, London, and Chicago at different comedic institutions, including The Second City.
-After he was hired on Saturday Night Live, he made a name for himself through the variety of characters he brought to the table.
-His film roles range from a British spy to an ogre who lives in a swamp, and he has often played multiple roles in a single film.